ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

-- If not connected to server, and user taps 'sync', we get a long timeout on main thread.
-- If we have local changes while offline, when connected to server, those local changes aren't pushed upstream
-- Locking

 #BUGS
 When deleting a bunch of items quickly - looks like the previously removed doc gets deleted.
 I assume snackbar is a singleton and is flushing its ondismissed queue or something to that effect.